-The Secretary of State will review the rdWRMP24, the representations made and the Statement of Response and, along with advice from the regulators, decide whether the plan can be published.
-Once permission has been received, the final WRMP24 and associated environmental assessments will be published.
+On 21 August 2024, South Staffs Water received permission to publish from the Secretary of State.
+The final WRMP24 and associated environmental assessments will be published in October 2024.
 In conjunction with publishing the final WRMP24, a Post Adoption Statement will also be issued (to meet the requirements of SEA regulation 16 (4)).
-The SEA Post Adoption Statement will demonstrate how SEA has influenced the overall development of the WRMP and also document the consultation process.
+The SEA Post Adoption Statement will demonstrate how SEA has influenced the overall development of the WRMP and will also document the consultation process.